-Total productive maintenance is a system that can allow a company to reduce the amount of repairs that machines require, augment the capacity of numerous devices, carefully monitor the condition of equipment and perform routine maintenance autonomously.
+Total productive maintenance is a system (as a function of CMMS software) that can allow a company to reduce the amount of repairs that machines require, augment the capacity of numerous devices, carefully monitor the condition of equipment and perform routine maintenance autonomously.

 The comprehensive strategy is able to augment the uptime of each machine and to increase the number of items that a facility produces.

 When the program is first introduced, technicians should remove dust and oil from the machines, search for bolts and fasteners that have become worn, parts that may be leaking and corroded components.
 Additionally, the individuals should create detailed notes that describe any potential malfunctions and factors that could cause leaks or corrosion.

 The strategy will prompt individuals to place items in designated spots, and by utilizing TPM solutions, a technician can determine the location of each tool, the number of similar devices that are available and the condition of a tool.
 Moreover, the system lets users create a list of available components that are compatible with certain machines.